algolia/search-bundle/README.md

 This package is compatible with Symfony 3.4 and higher.

-If your app runs an older version, you can use the v1, [available on the 1.x branch](https://github.com/algolia/AlgoliaSearchBundle/tree/1.x).
+If your app runs an older version, you can use the previous version, [available on the 2.x branch](https://github.com/algolia/AlgoliaSearchBundle/tree/1.x).

 ## Install